joshjhall/balsamiq-processor-for-invision/README.md

 3. Click on `Open Local Store Folder`
 4. Copy `BalsamiqMockups.cfg.sample` from the ./config directory to the local store folder
 5. Rename `BalsamiqMockups.cfg.sample` to `BalsamiqMockups.cfg`
 6. Open `BalsamiqMockups.cfg` with a text editor, and update the path.
 This should be the absolute path pointing to the Components project on InVision.
-You'll need to restart Balsamiq if it's running.
+You'll need to restart Balsamiq to get access to the global assets.

 You should now have access to all of the global assets.